alexmavr/pzcc/README.rst

 * -b, --pzclib=PZC_LIB        Pazcal library used on linking phase when the default output option is in effect

-If neither -f nor -i are specified, the compiler produces an executable elf file
+If neither -f nor -i are specified, the compiler produces an executable ELF file.

+IMPORTANT: Please note that unoptimized programs have troubles handling overflows which may cause segmentation faults at runtime.

 Example Usage
 -------------